Brake van: Past

 Two issues always added to brake power, the purpose of a brake van: wheels, and weight.
 Hence, many companies tried both approaches to improve their brake vans.
 Brake vans often had a significant amount of ballast, in the form of concrete, cast iron or water tanks built into their structure, to increase the available braking effort.

 Whilst most brake vans had two axles with four wheels, many railway companies built brake vans with three axles and six wheels.
 The Great Northern Railway built a few eight-wheelers for very heavy coal trains, the only rigid eight-wheeler brake vans built in the UK.
 In the 1930s, the London, Midland and Scottish Railway (LMS) built three bespoke twin-bogied vans (four axles, eight wheels), for use on a particular branch line, where they replaced pairs of four-wheeled vans.
 The design covered the entire chassis length, with two extended verandas on either side of a cabin equipped with twin duckets.

 To improve braking further, some LMS and LNER brake vans were fitted with vacuum brakes in addition to their normal brake, which could be operated by the guard.
 Almost all War Department brake vans were fitted with vacuum cylinders, as they were exclusively used on ammunition trains.
-The Southern Railway built some twin-bogie brake vans on redundant electric locomotive chassis, termed the "Queen Mary" brake vans.
+The Southern Railway built 46 twin-bogie brake vans: the first 21 on redundant electric locomotive chassis, termed the "Gondola" brake vans; and the last 25 on new chassis, termed the "Queen Mary" brake vans.
 Designed for high speed operation on milk and parcels trains rather than stopping power, they had a lengthened cabin, but did not cover the entire twin-bogie chassis.